LayoutXML/AppListManager/README.md

 ### Sorting

-App List Manager library provides a method and a listener to sort your applications and activities lists.
+App List Manager library provides a method and a listener to sort your application and activity lists.

 Method `AppList.sort` takes 4 arguments - app list (what to sort), two integer arguments that describe how to sort and a unique identifier:
 1. Second argument describes by what - it can be `AppList.BY_APPNAME` or `AppList.BY_PACKAGENAME`.